tlevine/dada.pink/user-2015-music-video-plots/index.md

 videos might give you a good and fast return on investment.
 But the tools for this aren't fully developed and stable, so I can't recommend it in general.

+### Getting people excited about data
+One place that data music videos can fit in right now is in making data more exciting.

+(camayak)

 ### Stop limiting yourself to "visualization"
 You can still draw some useful inspiration from data music.